 Cossey grew up near Cambridge, England, and studied geology at the University of Wales in Swansea (now Swansea University).
 He attended graduate school at the University of South Carolina and completed field studies in Tunisia, earning his doctorate in 1978.
 During the 1980s, Cossey spent time in China, Indonesia and Dubai.
 He worked for ConocoPhillips, Sohio Petroleum, Standard Oil and BP.
 In 1995, Cossey left the corporate oil world to strike out on his own, and it was at this time that he began compiling his database.

-While Cossey hopes the online database helps broaden his user base, he has other prospects in the works.
+While Cossey hopes the online subscription database helps broaden his user base, he has other prospects in the works.
 In the fall, Cossey will lead a travel tour to Colombia.
 One highlight of the trip will be a ride aboard a 1921 Baldwin steam locomotive.
 “I have a passion for steam engines,” said Cossey, who bought the engine a few years ago and can’t wait to take it out.
 It’s been sitting in a shed in Bogota — idle — and unlike Cossey who is always on the move traveling and hiking and continually gathering new information for his website to provide users with the most comprehensive, up-to-date oil field and oil reservoir data available.

-Read about other eXcelisys case studies, click here.
+To read other eXcelisys case studies, click here.